- Who we are

 What happens at the end of the 16-week programme?

-The 16-week programme ends with a Pitch Day where you will get to pitch to a panel of investors for a share of up to £200,000 to help accelerate your product to market.
+The 16-week programme ends with the Design Council Spark Fund Pitch Day where you will get to pitch to the Design Council Spark Fund Panel for a share of up to £150,000 to help accelerate your product to market.
 All finalists will have the opportunity to showcase their product to key audiences, such as: investors, potential customers or buyers and business support.
-This will also include exposure to media.
+This will also include exposure to media and support of your own aligned promotional activity wherever possible.

 What happens beyond the 16-week programme?